pboling/galtzo/README.md

 start your journey at [universal-blue.org](https://universal-blue.org/).

-If you want to jump in (the water is fine!) start with the [Blue Build Workshop](https://workshop.blue-build.org/), a Web tool that will create a repo like this one and build your first image.
+If you want to jump in (the water is fine!) start with the [Blue Build Workshop](https://workshop.blue-build.org/), a web tool that will create a repo like this one and build your first image.

 This particular configuration layers the following onto `aurora-dx-hwe`: